 THE PAINTER'S GARDEN AND STUDIO

-Visit the garden and studio where Pierre-Auguste Renoir, the master of Impressionism, created his work.
+Visit the garden and studio where Pierre-Auguste Renoir, a master of Impressionism, brought his masterpieces to life.

-Discover the legendary painter’s garden and studio.
-Immerse yourself in the picturesque atmosphere where Auguste Renoir found inspiration and creativity.
-Explore the lush gardens that nurtured his art and visit the studio where he brought his masterpieces to life.
+Discover the garden and studio of the renowned painter, steeped in the picturesque atmosphere that fueled his inspiration and creativity.
+Wander through the lush gardens that nurtured his art and step into the studio where he crafted his masterpieces.

-Join us for an immersive experience at the heart of art history, discovering the exhibitions, events and activities that showcase this iconic venue.
-Let yourself be transported into Renoir’s world and discover how we preserve and celebrate this unique artistic heritage.
+Immerse yourself in the history of art with exhibitions, events, and activities that highlight this iconic site.
+Let yourself be transported into Renoir’s world and learn how we preserve and celebrate this unique artistic heritage.

 THE GARDEN

-Between the reception lodge and the studio, walk up the path to a strolling garden inspired by Renoir’s paintings, with its fruit trees, green plants and fragrant flowers.
-Take your time to stroll around and sit in the shade of the apple tree.
-Why not take the opportunity to imitate Renoir and “sketch” the lines of the surrounding landscape !
+Between the Reception Lodge and the Studio, stroll down the pathway of a garden promenade inspired by Renoir’s paintings, adorned with fruit trees, lush greenery, and fragrant flowers.
+Take a moment to relax and settle under the shade of the apple tree.
+Why not try your hand at emulating Renoir and sketch the outlines of the surrounding landscape yourself ?

-In the family’s time, the garden included an orchard and a vegetable patch, which Aline tended herself.
-She used the harvests to prepare traditional dishes such as fricot, which all the guests enjoyed.
+In the family’s time, the garden featured both an orchard and a vegetable patch, which the painter’s wife, Aline, tended herself.
+The harvests allowed her to prepare delicious traditional dishes, such as fricot, a delicacy enjoyed by all their guests.

-This natural environment was a real source of inspiration for Renoir, who simply had to set up his easel to paint his still lifes with bouquets or fruit.
+This rich and varied nature was a true source of inspiration for Renoir, who needed only to set up his easel to create still lifes of bouquets or fruits.

 THE PAINTER’S STUDIO

-Many of the artist’s works bear witness to his particular and intimate attraction to the colours of the landscapes that surrounded him.
-He loved to paint flowers, the charm of roses, the vibrant colours of tulips, the undulating shapes of anemones… still lifes had never been so alive.
+Many of the artist’s works reflect his unique and intimate connection to the colors of the landscapes that surrounded him.
+He loved painting flowers—the delicate charm of roses, the vibrant hues of tulips, the flowing shapes of anemones… Never before had still lifes appeared so full of life.

-The studio is a place of dreams : it is a contemporary interpretation of the whirlwind of creation, a torrent that swept Renoir away, according to those close to him.
-Renoir produced many masterpieces here : landscapes, washerwomen, scenes of life that were so dear to him.
+The Atelier is truly a dreamlike space : it embodies a contemporary interpretation of the creative whirlwind—a torrent that, according to those close to him, swept Renoir away.
+It was in this space that he created many masterpieces : landscapes, washerwomen, and everyday life scenes so dear to his heart.

-Discover authentic objects such as the painter’s wheelchair, a symbol of the courage and devotion of a man suffering from polyarthritis, who preferred to give up walking rather than painting.
+Come and discover authentic items, such as the painter’s wheelchair, a symbol of Renoir’s courage and determination.
+Suffering from polyarthritis, he chose to give up walking rather than painting.